-Figure 5 illustrates the relationships between cosmic ray decreases and lower energy particle increases at four energies (~ 1 , ~ 25 , $>\sim 60$ MeV and >2 GeV) and how they can be used to infer interplanetary and solar associations.
-The lower energy data come from the GSFC experiment on IMP 8 and the >2 GeV data are the average of the three stations referred to previously.
+Figure 5 illustrates the relationships between cosmic ray decreases and lower energy particle increases at four energies (~ 1 , ~ 25 , >60 MeV, and >2 GeV) and how they can be used to infer interplanetary and solar associations.
+The lower energy data come from the GSFC experiment on IMP 8 and the >2 GeV data are the average of the three neutron monitor stations referred to previously.
 The vertical lines indicate times of sudden commencement geomagnetic storms, indicative of shock passage.
-The dashed lines are for weaker events.
+The dashed lines are for weaker shocks.
 The two particle increases at the top of the figure both extend to above 60 MeV and are associated with flares.
-The January 1, 1978 flare occurred at E06° and not surprisingly, in view if its central location, an ejecta was detected near Earth.
+The January 1 1978 flare occurred at E06° and not surprisingly, in view of its central location, an ejecta was detected near Earth.
 In this example the ejecta decrease is clearly visible in the 1 MeV data at the same time as the minimum in the cosmic ray decrease on January 4.
 The April 9 1989 flare occurred at E28° although the particle profile, with most of the increase after shock passage, is more characteristic of an event located further from central meridian.
 The double hump in the >60 MeV profile is unusual and it is not clear whether this a second solar event or not.
 No ejecta was detected at Earth and the cosmic ray decrease has a rather smooth gradual profile.
 The short decrease after the second weak shock is caused by an ejecta almost definitely related to a separate solar event.

-In the absence of accelerated particles the two cosmic ray decreases at the bottom of Fig. 5 are also seen in the >60 MeV data and are about a factor of 2 larger than in the >2 GeV data.
+In the absence of particles accelerated to above a few MeV, the two cosmic ray decreases at the bottom of Figure 5 are also seen in the >60 MeV data and are about a factor of 2 larger than in the >2 GeV data.
 The lower left panel illustrates the particle response to a slow ejecta in March 1980.
-At 1 AU the ejecta speed was near 400 km/s.
+At 1 AU the ejecta speed was near 400 km s-1.
 The associated shock did not generate a detectable particle increase above 1 MeV nor a cosmic ray decrease.
+(Note that it is the low particle intensity at this time that is primarily responsible for the absence of 1 and 25 MeV data.)
 The cosmic ray decrease was produced only by the ejecta.
 Note that the decrease recovered as soon as the ejecta had passed on March 21.
 The lower right panel shows, for comparative purposes, a decrease caused by a co-rotating stream.
-It looks quite similar to the Fd in the panel above but note that the particle increase, caused by acceleration at the corotating shock in the outer heliosphere, does not extend above 20 MeV and furthermore that the particles peak several days after shock passage instead of within a few hours of shock passage.
+It looks quite similar to the Fd in the panel above but note that the particle increase, caused by acceleration at the corotating reverse shock in the outer heliosphere, does not extend above 20 MeV.
+Furthermore, the particles peak several days after shock passage instead of within a few hours of shock passage.